sciZer0/7/v/README.md

 * highly-just
 * highly-efficient.

-The U blockchain provides extremely-generous incentives to the early blockchain contributors, and also highly-generous incentives to each contributor in general.
+The U blockchain provides extremely-generous incentives to the early blockchain contributors, and also highly-generous incentives to each of its contributors in general.

 At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **100 million people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.